aeon-toolkit/aeon/docs/contributing.md

 be the case for complex published algorithms which are not contributed by trusted developers or the original authors.
-A developer may eventually do this themselves if the contributor is unable to, but this is a time-consuming process and may delay the merging of the pull request significantly.
+A developer may eventually do this themselves if the contributor is unable to, but this is a time-consuming process and may delay the merging of the PR significantly.
 Please be aware of this when assigning yourself to an issue for such algorithms.

+When using code from another package or writing code inspired from another implementation, please mention this in your PR.
+At the very least credit must be given where applicable.
+IF the package has a different license, using the code as is may not be acceptable.
+Using others code without credit will like result in your PR being closed.

 In the following we will give a brief overview of how to contribute to `aeon`.
 Making contributions to open-source projects takes a bit of proactivity and can be daunting at